fauh45/alraqmiyyat.github.io/_pages/mARkdown.md

 **RE**: `%~%`

-Poetry lines can be tagged in the following manner: one line of poetry per line/paragraph, beginning and ending with `%~%` and with hemistiches divided by `%~%` (when applicable).
+Poetry lines can be tagged in the following manner: one line of poetry per line/paragraph, beginning and ending with `%~%` and with hemistichs divided by `%~%` (when applicable).

 ```
 # %~% hemistich1 %~% hemistich2 %~%